Present: Aide, Baker, Beard, Bertrand, Buis, Hinkle, Janzow, Kraemer, McDougall,

 1. Revision to major in International Business

 McDougall moved approval for the revisions to the major in International Business; McGowan seconded.
-McDougall stated that meetings had taken place with the Department of Foreign Languages and Anthropology and all revisions were agreed upon as presented.
+McDougall stated that meetings had taken place with the Department of Modern Languages, Anthropology and Geography and all revisions were agreed upon as presented.
 Strange asked that the definition of “Term Study Abroad” be included for printing purposes.
 McDougall agreed.
 Motion was approved.

 2. BSN Curriculum